 Abuse, whether physical, sexual, or emotional, is a major indicator of the subversive nature of toxic families.

 Gaslighting, body-shaming, or name-calling are also ways of abuse, but sometimes, that abuse is sly, conniving.
 It’s very hard to pin down.
-If arguments were never resolved in a healthy way through apologizing and discussing, the victim may continue to be stuck in that toxic cycle all the way to their adulthood.
+If arguments were never resolved in a healthy way through apologizing and discussing, the victim might continue to be stuck in that toxic cycle all the way to their adulthood.